woile/woile.github.io/posts/secret-management-for-the-layman/index.md

 For a long time, I've been debating myself how to properly handle secrets in a convenient, cheap and reproducible fashion.

+I run a small website: [reciperium.com](https://www.reciperium.com) (check it out!) and I don't want to depend too much on the cloud.

 Most of the available tools have the following problems:

-- hard to setup
+- Hard to setup
-- hard to integrate with your infra
+- Hard to integrate with your infra
-- hard to communicate / share with teammates (you can give access but they still have to discover the secrets, and build the files)
+- Hard to communicate / share with teammates (you can give access but they still have to discover the secrets, and build the files)

 I've developed a straightforward solution using `age`, and `git`.

-- Secrets are stored as `.age` files in `git`
+- Secrets are stored as `.age` files in the `git` repo
 - Supports multiple users

-And I call it **"tracked secrets"**.
+I call this workflow **"tracked secrets"**.

 ## Setup

-First thing, prevent your private.key from being leaked into git.
+First thing, prevent your private key from being leaked into git.

 For that we add to our `.gitignore` the private keys: